whatevermarch/LuckMyBall/README.md

 3. The door will disapear
 4. end game

-Notice : the capsule model is the key.
+Notice : the capsule model is the key
-You can.
+You can
-Collect Ammo:
+- Collect Ammo
-Collect Grenard:
+- Collect Grenard
-When you died you rebirth at check point.
+- When you died, rebirth at checkpoint